 Driveway.
-An improved concrete or asphalt path, or other area of a site otherwise dedicated to vehicle access to a site or leading directly to one or more Town-approved parking spaces or parking spaces within a building.
+An improved concrete or asphalt path, or other area dedicated to vehicle access to a site or leading directly to one or more Town-approved parking spaces or parking spaces on a lot or within a building.

 Dwelling: Any building or portion of building that is used as the residence of one or more households, but not including visitor accommodations, clubs, hospitals, tents, or similar uses providing transient or temporary accommodation.